leestott/Aigaming/README.md

 <img src="https://github.com/leestott/Aigaming/Images/deploytoazure.png"/>
 </a>

-This template deploys an Cognitve Services Computer Vision API for the AIGaming Challenge.
+This template deploys an Cognitive Services Computer Vision API for the AIGaming Challenge.
 In the outputs section it will show the Keys and the Endpoint.